 You’ve passed your Fundamentals of Engineering exam, graduated with an engineering degree, and studied under a professional engineer for four years, and now you’re ready to take the New Jersey PE exam and finally become a professional engineer.
 This can be a very exciting and nerve-racking time, because you haven’t had to take an exam this intensive in a long time, and you want to make sure you’re prepared.
 We want to settle your nerves a little and help you out by providing the answers to some of the most popular questions about the PE exam:

 The PE exam is only offered twice a year: once in April, and once in October.
+However, not all exams are offered both months.
+Some are one, some are the other, and some are both.
 The next exam is October 26, 2018.

 The PE exam costs $375, and the fee to apply to the board is $75.

 Before you can register for your exam, you must submit an application to the State Board of Professional Engineers and Land Surveyors.
 This application can take time, so you definitely don’t want to wait until the last minute to apply.
 It has personal questions and detailed career questions, including references, who you’ve worked under, and results on other certification exams.
 It must be notarized and include a passport style photo of you.
 Once you’ve been accepted by the board, you can register to take your exam.

 The deadlines are usually around 45 to 60 days prior to the exam date.
 For example, if you want to take the next New Jersey PE exam in October, the deadline is August 30, 2018 at 3 p.m.
 EDT.
 This means you should already have received approval from the board to sit for the exam and registered for the exam date via the National Council of Examiners for Engineering and Surveying website.